floledermann/stimsrv-experiment-template/README.md

 # stimsrv Experiment Template

-Clone this repository as a starting point for setting up an experiment with [stimsrv](https://github.com/floledermann/stimsrv).
+Clone this repository as a starting point for your [stimsrv](https://github.com/floledermann/stimsrv) experiment.

 ## Getting started